Breaking down the barriers

 Support provided by the Illegal Money Lending Team

-The Illegal Money Lending Team has a hotline that is open 24hours a day, 365 days a year and provides the follwiong service:
+The England Illegal Money Lending Team has a hotline that is open 24 hours a day, 365 days a year and provides the following service:

 - Calls can be made anonymously – you don’t need to provide your name and address

-- If you want to provide your details, a member of the Illegal Money Lending Team will provide 121 support for you and your family
+- If you want to provide your details, a member of the Illegal Money Lending Team will provide one to one support for you and your family

 - Calls are not recorded and are 100% confidential